Floorp-Projects/Floorp/taskcluster/docs/old.rst

     task:

       payload:
-        # Builders usually create at least two important artifacts the build
+        # Builders usually create at least two important artifacts: the build
-        # and the tests these can be anywhere in the task and also may have
+        # and the tests.
+These can be anywhere in the task and may have
         # different path names to include things like arch and extension
         artifacts:
           # The build this can be anything as long as its referenced in